-Decarbonization Takes Center Stage in Mining as Renewables-Plus-Storage Become Cost Competitive
+Decarbonization Takes Center Stage in Mining as Renewables-Plus-Storage Become Cost-Competitive

 While improved overall economics and sustainability are significant macro drivers of renewables and storage in the mining sector, calculations about the best energy solution vary by site.
 For greenfield mines, the favorable and improving economics of renewables and storage make implementing a hybrid or entirely renewable system an obvious choice.

 For existing mines that already have grid connections or get their electricity from fuel-powered engines, investing in renewables and storage depends on the expected lifetime of the mine.
 “That’s the biggest question mark.
 They have financial calculations of how long a mine operates and it depends on the forward prices of what they are mining,” said Paldanius.
-“Does the lower LCOE and reduction of emissions for the remaining life of the mine incentivize investments in new generation equipment, be it solar, storage, or even new thermal engines?”
+“Does the lower [levelized cost of energy] and reduction of emissions for the remaining life of the mine incentivize investments in new generation equipment, be it solar, storage or even new thermal engines?”

 Storage is an important component when considering the addition of renewable generation to a mine already powered by engines as a dispatchable generation source is needed to balance wind or solar intermittency.
 “You might need more spinning reserve from engines, meaning they are running less efficiently and consuming more fuel,” said Paldanius.
 “You might end up having to curtail free solar or wind in order to keep engines running to provide backup power.”

-Wärtsilä leverages its experience on island microgrids, like the Caribbean island of Bonaire, in its system design for mines.
+Wärtsilä leverages its experience on island microgrids, such as on the Caribbean island of Bonaire, in its system design for mines.
 “There are no major differences in the operations,” said Paldanius.
 “It may even be a little easier with mines because their operations tend to be 24/7 and the load can be more stable than on the islands.”
 In terms of maximizing economic benefits of renewables-plus-storage at mines, the industry has only scratched the surface.
 “There are different ways to do this,” added Paldanius.
 “I think we’ll see more and more possibilities as mines like Fekola start to see the benefits.”